-Someday soon, most of us will be returning to our workplaces, at least part of the time.
-We’ve been asking people what they look forward to the most when they get back in the office.
+Many of us are returning to our workplaces, at least part of the time.
+We’ve been asking people what they like most about getting back in the office.
 The answers aren’t surprising.
-Most people look forward to being in-person with their colleagues, socializing, brainstorming, and getting out of their homes.
+Most people are happy being back in-person with their colleagues, socializing, brainstorming, and getting out of their homes.

-But there are other things we’re not looking forward to.
+But there are other things we don’t like as much.
 Many of them involve the wearing of pants.

-Just because many of us are happy to be returning to our desks, doesn’t mean it will be easy.
+Just because many of us are happy to be returning to our desks, doesn’t mean it’s be easy.
 While it may not be rocket science, there is one similarity between returning to the office and space travel—reentry can hold dangers.

-What problems can people anticipate after so long?
+What problems can people anticipate after being away so long?

 We have all changed our routines.